-We don’t know who God is.
+Do you know who God is?

-The Beginner’s Guide to Defining ‘God’
+The Beginner’s Guide to Defining God

-In fact, we tend to use the word ‘God’ as a personal name for the Supreme Creator, rather than how it was intended to be used.
-With that being said, our own English word ‘god’ has a meaning, and exploring it is certainly beneficial for our understanding of the Trinity.
+Our own English word ‘god’ has a meaning, and exploring it is certainly beneficial for our understanding of the Trinity.

 Cambridge Dictionary Definition